Consuming Semantic SQL endpoints

 Screenshot of Superset connection page

 Note that the SSL checkbox in the connection page is equivalent to the sslmode=require option.
+Disable it for Windows Desktop.
 To use other SSL modes, you can specify them in the additional parameters field.
 For example, to use the verify-ca mode, you need the following parameters: sslmode=verify-ca&sslrootcert=/path/to/ca.crt.

 # Model Context Protocol (MCP) Server